valentin-/payment-provider-unzer/README.md

 6) **Create Controller Action for Starting Payment**

-To this action the paymentId of heidelpay is submitted after payment transaction is started successfully on client side.
+To this action the paymentId of Unzer is submitted after payment transaction is started successfully on client side.

-Additionally an error action is defined to extract the error messages from heidelpay.
+Additionally an error action is defined to extract the error messages from Unzer.

 ```php
 /**